Chen21697/CNN-Note/CNN-Note.md

 1. ### Some patterns are much smaller than the whole image

-   The use of neurons in first hidden layer is to detect whether there's some kind of patterns in the input images.
-Since some patterns are smaller than the whole image, for example the beak of the bird, it doesn't have to scan the whole image to find out whether the pattern exists but just looking a small part of the image(red square part).
+   The use of neurons in first hidden layer is to detect whether there's some kind of pattern in the input images.
+Since patterns are generally smaller than the whole image, for example the beak of the bird, it doesn't have to scan the whole image to find out whether the pattern exists but just looking a small part of the image(red square part).

    <center><img src="https://github.com/Chen21697/CNN-Note/blob/master/Image/CNN1.png" width="60%"></center>